• Play the sound file

 Now that's all turning around.
 Rules count for less and less; everything has to be overseen by the federal Department of Justice.
 This is the legalistic despotism foreseen by de Tocqueville two hundred years ago, in which federal power, quote, "covers the surface of society with a network of small complicated rules, minute and uniform, through which the most original minds and the most energetic characters cannot penetrate," end quote.

-But really, restroom?
+But really, restrooms?
 As one of Steve Sailer's commenters said, it's like we're living in South Park.

 There is a metaphysical theory — a surprisingly plausible one — that says we are trapped in a computer simulation.
 I don't want to butt into the metaphysicians' territory, but could they please look into the possibility that we are in fact living in an off-color satirical TV cartoon show?